jhaxce/ctf-writeups/2023/NewportBlakeCTF/misc/do you hear that/README.md

 ![4](images/image4.png)

-After listening to the audio we identified the wave pattern as morse code (but not) and using the online tool Morse Code Adaptive Audio Decoder from `morsecode.world` we found th flag.
+After listening to the audio we identified the wave pattern as morse code (but not) and using the online tool Morse Code Adaptive Audio Decoder from `morsecode.world` we found the flag.

 ![5](images/image5.png)